JohnTzortz/IceCreamPicker/README.md

 Well... this script will help you keep tabs on your frozen adventures and get personalized picks for your next cool treat!
 Life is too short for bland ice cream ;)

-This is an interactive C++ program that suggests ice cream options based on user preferences and tracks consumption history, powered by JSON data storage for a personalized ice cream experience.
+This is an interactive C++ program that suggests ice cream options based on user preferences and tracks consumption history, using text file data storage for a personalized ice cream experience.

 The only requirement to make use of this script is the possibility of the ice cream shelf being depicted as a 2D array.
 (pic related)